How to Get Clients as a Financial Advisor Without Relying on Referrals

 3. Strategic Partnerships With CPAs and Estate Attorneys

-Building relationships with CPAs and estate attorneys is one of the highest-quality client acquisition channels available.
+Building relationships with CPAs and estate attorneys is one of the highest-quality channels available when you are figuring out how to get clients as a financial advisor without paid acquisition.
 The math is simple: their clients trust them, and a warm introduction converts at multiples of any cold channel.
 The hard part is that these partnerships take years to build, require constant nurturing, and depend on the partner remembering you the day a client asks for a referral.

 4. Search Engine Optimization (SEO)